 A really, really bad film and a virtual object lesson in how not to make a horror movie.
 This big budget period piece was scripted and directed by the talented Michael Mann (MANHUNTER, HEAT), proving that sometimes it takes a great director to make a truly awful movie.

 One thing I’ll say about THE KEEP: it looks fantastic.
-The cinematography by the great Alex Thompson (EXCALIBUR) succeeds in giving the film a creepy, ominous veneer and the set design by John Box is just as striking.
-Particularly impressive are the details of the town surrounding the Keep, clearly patterned after the setting of Paul Wegener’s 1915 classic DER GOLEM.
-The above-mentioned monster also appears to have been inspired by DER GOLEM, but there was a fumble here: didn’t anybody connected with the production realize they were creating one of the dumbest looking critters in movie history?
+The cinematography by the great Alex Thomson (EXCALIBUR) succeeds in giving the film a ominous and expressionistic veneer, and the set design by John Box is just as striking.
+Particularly impressive are the details of the town surrounding the keep, clearly patterned after the setting of Paul Wegener’s 1915 classic DER GOLEM.
+The above-mentioned monster, designed by Euro comics legend Enki Bilal (THE NIKOPOL TRILOGY) and incarnated onscreen by Michael Carter, also appears to have been inspired by DER GOLEM, but its appearance was compromised rather severely by the fact that the visual effects supervisor Wally Veevers died before completing his work.

 Despite how it might seem, this was not intended as an art film but a commercial entertainment for the masses (Mann, after all, is the creator of MIAMI VICE).
 That makes this severely artsy, incoherent film all the more inexplicable, with its many unmotivated close-ups and gratuitous music video-like interludes.
 Tangerine Dream’s electronic score has developed a vast cult following over the years, but it isn’t particularly well used; Mann often seems to be trying to make the images fit the music (that would explain all the gratuitous slow mo) rather than the other way around.

-I will concede that THE KEEP contains one truly awesome sequence: the scene near the beginning when the soldiers have removed one of the Keep’s metal crosses and find themselves staring into darkness.
+I will concede that THE KEEP contains two truly awesome sequences.
+The opening tilt shot : the scene near the beginning when the soldiers have removed one of the Keep’s metal crosses and find themselves staring into darkness.
 The camera slowly pulls back from a lit flashlight to reveal a darkened cavern so vast that by the end of the pullback the beam is but a tiny spot in the distance.
 This sequence alone is worth the price of admission, showing the hand of a master.
 Truly, only a deeply skilled filmmaker could pull off a film as colossally misguided as this one.

 Vital Statistics